thenetcircle/dino/ROADMAP.md

     - list channels
     - create channels/roms
     - ban users
+    - kick users
     - create admin users manually
     - manage list of admins as user ids
     - change ownership/moderator status for users in channels/rooms
+* permissions
+    - ACLs on channels for who can create rooms in the channel
 * invite
     - search for online users in chats
     - invite user from other room